jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 necessarily confident that they have the right solutions in place to adequately defend against ransomware attacks.

-While cyber insurance can be an effective tool for transferring some of the risk of a ransomware attack, it doesnt mitigate all of it or provide any meaningful defense.
+While cyber insurance can be an effective tool for transferring some of the risk of a ransomware attack, it doesn’t mitigate all of it or provide any meaningful defense.
 Even if a cyber insurance policy covers a ransom demand, it may not cover a number of other financial consequences, such as lost revenue, cost of remediation, higher insurance premiums, regulatory fines, legal fees, and the like.

-Whats more, cyber insurance will not protect an organization from being among the 8\-out\- of\-10 that are hit with a second ransomware attackand it is doubtful that cyber insurance would cover back\-to\-back ransom payments within a month.
+What’s more, cyber insurance will not protect an organization from being among the 8\-out\- of\-10 that are hit with a second ransomware attack—and it is doubtful that cyber insurance would cover back\-to\-back ransom payments within a month.

-BUDGET SPEND
-50%
-SECURITY AWARENESS
-TRAINING
-51%
-HIRING ADDITIONAL
-TALENT
-93%
-CYBER INSURANCE
-47%
-SECURITY
-TECHNOLOGIES
-\| IMPACT ON SECURITY BUDGETS
-26
-RANSOMWARE
+25

-Defending Against Ransomware
-and RansomOps Attacks
+RANSOMWAREDefending Against Ransomware and RansomOps Attacks

-Once an organization has been compromised with ransomware, no clear\-cut best option is available.
-If the ransom is not paid, business may grind to a halt for days or weeks as data is manually restored from backupsassuming the organization has backups.
+Once an organization has been compromised with ransomware, no clear\-cut “best option” is available.
+If the ransom is not paid, business may grind to a halt for days or weeks as data is manually restored from backups–assuming the organization has backups.

-If a ransomware attack includes data exfiltration for double extortion, not paying the ransom also means accepting the risk that sensitive data and intellectual property may be exposed publiclyand the legal and regulatory consequences that can stem from such exposure.
-Again, the financial, legal, regulatory, and reputational impact of a ransomware attackincluding lost business and productivity and the cost of recovery effortscan often exceed the ransom demand.
+If a ransomware attack includes data exfiltration for double extortion, not paying the ransom also means accepting the risk that sensitive data and intellectual property may be exposed publicly–and the legal and regulatory consequences that can stem from such exposure.
+Again, the financial, legal, regulatory, and reputational impact of a ransomware attack–including lost business and productivity and the cost of recovery efforts–can often exceed the ransom demand.

 The alternative is to pay the ransom, but that comes with issues and risks as well.
 As noted earlier, many organizations that pay